grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 ### err-mimir-native-histogram-count-mismatch

-This non-critical error occures when Mimir receives a write request that contains a sample that is a native histogram where the buckets counts don't add up to the overall count recorded in the native histogram, provided that the overall sum is a regular float number.
+This non-critical error occurs when Mimir receives a write request that contains a sample that is a native histogram where the buckets counts don't add up to the overall count recorded in the native histogram, provided that the overall sum is a regular float number.